Clang Code Model

 • Finding occurrences of symbols

 To use the built-in code model instead, select Preferences > C++ > clangd, and deselect the Use clangd check box.
-This setting also exists on the project level, so that you can have the clang-based services generally enabled, but switch them off for certain projects, or vice versa.
+This setting also exists on the project level, so that you can have the Clang-based services generally enabled, but switch them off for certain projects, or vice versa.

-You can configure Clang diagnostics either globally or separately for:
+You can configure Clang diagnostics for:

 The clangd index provides exact and complete results for services such as finding references, following symbols under cursor, and using the locator, even for complex constructs.
 When you open a project, clangd scans the source files to generate the index.
 For large projects, this can take a while, but the index is persistent and re-scanning is incremental, so nothing is lost by closing and re-starting Qt Creator.